1.7. Example Outputs

 1.7.1.
 Damage State

 This section summarizes the resulting expected damage states of the building assets from the Hayward Earthquake.
-The expected damage state is computed as the weighted average over the 20,000 PELICUN realizations each of which has a predicted damage state metric, i.e., 0 (None), 1 (Slight), 2 (Moderate) , 3 (Extensive), and 4 (Complete).
-Fig. 1.7.1.1 shows expected structural damages which have a wide spectrum from nearly none damaged (in the South Bay regions) to Moderate/Extensive damage (in the East Bay region).
-Recalling the example 2-story wood frame residential building in Response Simulation, it has an expected damge state of about 1.6 with a breakdown statics: 2.3% in None (DS0), 40.6% in Slight (DS1), 54.4% in Moderate (DS3), and 2.7% in Extensive (DS4).
-And the building is very unlikely to collapse.
-Referring to Damage and Loss Estimation, this building is likely to experience plaster or gypsum-board cracks at corners of door and window openings; small diagonal cracks across shear wall panels; or/and cracks in brick chimneys or toppling of tall masonry chimneys.
+The expected damage state is computed as the weighted average over the 20,000 PELICUN realizations, each of which has a predicted damage state metric, i.e., 0 (None), 1 (Slight), 2 (Moderate), 3 (Extensive), and 4 (Complete).
+Fig. 1.7.1.1 shows expected structural damages which have a wide spectrum from nearly no damage (in the South Bay regions) to Moderate/Extensive damage (in the East Bay region).
+Recalling the example 2-story wood frame residential building in Response Simulation, it has an expected damage state of about 1.6 with breakdown statistics: 2.3% in None (DS0), 40.6% in Slight (DS1), 54.4% in Moderate (DS3), and 2.7% in Extensive (DS4).
+The building is very unlikely to collapse.
+Referring to Damage and Loss Estimation, this building is likely to experience plaster or gypsum-board cracks at corners of door and window openings; small diagonal cracks across shear wall panels; or cracks in brick chimneys or toppling of tall masonry chimneys.

 ../../../_images/ExpectedDSStruct.png